Ernie Watts

-Ernest James Watts (born October 23, 1945) is an American jazz and R&B saxophonist who plays soprano, alto, and tenor saxophone.
-He has worked with Charlie Haden's Quartet West and toured with the Rolling Stones.
-On Frank Zappa's album The Grand Wazoo he played the "Mystery Horn", a straight-necked C melody saxophone.
-Watts also played the saxophone riff on "The One You Love" from Glenn Frey's album, No Fun Aloud.
+Ernest James Watts (born October 23, 1945) is an American jazz and R&B saxophonist who plays soprano, alto, and tenor saxophones.
+He has worked with Charlie Haden's band Quartet West and toured with the Rolling Stones.
+On Frank Zappa's album The Grand Wazoo, he played the "Mystery Horn", a straight-necked C melody saxophone.
+Watts also played the saxophone riff on "The One You Love" from Glenn Frey's album No Fun Aloud.

 Biography

-Watts was born in Norfolk, Virginia, and began playing saxophone at 13.
-After a brief period at West Chester University, he attended the Berklee College of Music on a Down Beat magazine scholarship.
+Watts was born in Norfolk, Virginia, and began playing saxophone at age 13.
+After a brief period at West Chester University, he attended the Berklee College of Music on a DownBeat magazine scholarship.
 He toured with Buddy Rich in the late 1960s, occupying one of the alto saxophone chairs, and visited Africa on a U.S. State Department tour with Oliver Nelson's group.

 Watts played alto saxophone with The Tonight Show Band under Doc Severinsen for 20 years and was a member of Barry White's Love Unlimited Orchestra.
-He was a featured soloist on many of Marvin Gaye's albums on Motown during the 1970s, as well as on many other pop and R&B sessions during his 25 years as a studio musician in Los Angeles.
+He was a featured soloist on many of Marvin Gaye's Motown albums during the 1970s, as well as on many other pop and R&B sessions during his 25 years as a studio musician in Los Angeles.
 He has won two Grammy Awards as an instrumentalist.
-In 1978 Watts provided the saxophone solo for Andrew Gold's hit single "Never Let Her Slip Away.
+In 1978, Watts provided the saxophone solo for Andrew Gold's hit single Never Let Her Slip Away.